githubbjj/flop-session/FINDINGS.md

-# Four things the Yellow Paper does not settle for an agent-side verifier
+# What an agent-side verifier runs into in the Yellow Paper — and one thing I got wrong

 Found by implementing the agent's R12.1b duty — verify every turn and counter-sign the receipt — against **Yellow Paper v0.5.0, updated 2026-09-05**.